A BRIEF HISTORY OF AYLESBURY, ENGLAND

 Hale Leys Shopping Centre opened in 1983.
-The Market Square was pedestrianised in 1984.
+The Market Square was pedestrianized in 1984.
 In 1987 the cattle market closed, a sure sign Aylesbury had ceased to be a rural market town.
 The Friars Square Shopping Centre closed for refurbishment in the early 1990s.
 It re-opened in 1993.

 AYLESBURY IN THE 21ST CENTURY

+In the 21st century Aylesbury continued to thrive.
 Bourg Walk Bridge opened in 2009.
 Waterside Theatre opened in Aylesbury opened in 2010.
 Today the population of Aylesbury is 74,000.

 A timeline of Aylesbury